shrugs/songaday.world/README.md

 - location,
 - topic,
+- mood,
-- instrument,
+- beard,
-- and mood
+- and instrument,

 and personified by generated minimann avatars.
-Within the Song a Day World, super fans will be able to claim and 'own' a song from the catalog, granting them membership to the Song a Day World.
-Within the World, their song and associated minimann identify them (with, optionally, a display name).
-Due to the inherent scarcity of songs (currently ~4000), only so many fans will be able to participate in the World.
-Membership could be given away first-come-first-serve, gated by an automated market (i.e. bonding curve), or sold for a flat fee.
+Within the Song a Day World, fans will be able explore the catalog of songs and collect their favorites.
+Superfans can claim and 'own' a song from the catalog, granting them some sort of benefit in the Song a Day World.
+Within the World, their song and associated minimannband identify them (with a display name).
+Due to the inherent scarcity of songs (currently ~4000), only so many fans will be able to become superfans in the World.
+Song ownership could be given away first-come-first-serve, gated by an automated market (i.e. bonding curve), sold for a flat fee, or given to users for secrets achievements like being the first to comment 5 days in a row.
 Selection of a song is done via a 'create a character'-style interface, randomly, or by selecting a specific song by date or name.
+Exploration is done the same way, searching by the various tags available in the database.

 Within the Song a Day World, fans can interact with the Song a Day Mann and each other in a daily ephemeral social environment structured around the current song, embedded via YouTube.
 When a new song is released, old spaces are archived into a read-only mode (or deleted entirely) and a new space is created within the context of the latest song.
 The social space is a simple 2-layer comment thread, though more interesting modes could be explored.

 Another activity for fans, beyond owning a piece of the world record catalog of songs, is building a dream minimannband, selecting their favorite songs from the catalog and displaying them along their namesake minimann within the social space.

 Optional email/web notifications can notify fans when a new song is released.